The Eye of Argon: Plot summary

 The story commences with a sword fight between the barbarian Grignr and the mercenaries who are pursuing him.
 After killing them, Grignr resumes his journey to the city of Gorzom.
 After bedding a prostitute there, he kills a soldier in a fight.
 Arrested by the soldier's comrades, he is brought before Agaphim, a decadent and unintelligent local prince, who condemns him to forced labor for life.
 Grignr is knocked unconscious when he attempts to fight his way out, and later awakens in an underground cell.

-The narrative shifts to a group of "shamen" [sic], who are preparing to make the human sacrifice of a young woman to an idol of their god Argon, whose single eye is represented by a "red emerald" known as the Eye of Argon.
-The woman deliberately vomits on the head shaman, then kicks him in the testicles.
+The narrative shifts to a group of "shamen" [sic] who are preparing to sacrifice a young woman to an idol of their god Argon, whose single eye is represented by a "red emerald" known as the Eye of Argon.
+The woman deliberately vomits on the head shaman and kicks him in the testicles.
 Enraged, the other shamans molest her.

 Meanwhile, Grignr has escaped his cell and is now wandering the dungeons beneath the palace.
 Hearing a cry from below, he opens a trap door and finds the sacrifice about to take place.
-He met the intended victim, Carthena, in a tavern earlier in the story.
-Grignr attacks and massacres the priests, steals the Eye, and he and Carthena team up to escape the dungeons.
+Grignr attacks and massacres the priests, steals the Eye, and he and the woman escape the dungeons.
+He discovers that Carthena, the intended sacrificial victim, was the prostitute he had encountered earlier.
+A priest, having recovered from a epileptic seizure he had during Grignr's attack, follows the pair, armed with a scimitar.
+He is killed by a booby trap Grignr had found and reset.
+Near the entrance to the surface, Grignr and Carthena then find Agaphim and his advisor, whom they kill.

-A priest, having recovered from a epileptic seizure he had during Grignr's attack, follows the pair, now with a scimitar.
-He is killed by a booby-trap Grignr had found and reset.
-Near the entrance to the surface, Grignr and Carthena then find Agaphim, and his advisor, whom Grignr and Carthena kill.
 Grignr takes out the Eye to admire it.
-In sunlight, the Eye transforms into a leech-like blob which begins to grow as it sucks Grignr's blood.
+In sunlight, the Eye transforms into a leech-like blob which sucks Grignr's blood.
 He destroys the blob by thrusting a torch at it, whereupon it explodes.
 Grignr leaves Gorzom with Carthena.